keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 `sample_weight` tensor, which removes padded labels from our loss function by giving them zero weight.

-### Create the transformer encoder
+### Create the Transformer encoder

-KerasNLP provides all the building blocks to quickly build a transformer encoder.
+KerasNLP provides all the building blocks to quickly build a Transformer encoder.

 We use `keras_nlp.layers.TokenAndPositionEmbedding` to first embed our input token ids.
-This layer simultaneously learns two embeddings—one for words in a sentence and another for integer positions in a sentence.
+This layer simultaneously learns two embeddings -- one for words in a sentence and another for integer positions in a sentence.
 The output embedding is simply the sum of the two.

 Then we can add a series of `keras_nlp.layers.TransformerEncoder` layers.
-These are the bread and butter of the transformer model, using an attention mechanism to attend to different parts of the input sentence, followed by a multi-layer perceptron block.
+These are the bread and butter of the Transformer model, using an attention mechanism to attend to different parts of the input sentence, followed by a multi-layer perceptron block.

 The output of this model will be a encoded vector per input token id.
 Unlike the